awilliams363/FinalProject/README.md

 # FinalProject

 ## NOTES:

-*Make sure to download Django first in the terminal you may also want to create a virtual environment
+***PASSWORD FOR ALL ACCOUNTS ON FILE: 1a2b3c4d *** Check db.sqlite3 file for usernames and other attributes *Make sure to download Django first in the terminal you may also want to create a virtual environment

 *To make and add functions: